 Pete’s Produce Farm at Westtown School

 Pete Flynn is the original farmer who set aside land for the Gleaning Program.
 Today, the Food Bank grows on approximately two acres of farmland that Pete, who is a former Food Bank Board member, allocates to our Agricultural Program.
 Pete’s Produce Farm is a favorite site of large volunteer groups and conveniently located near West Chester.
 Locals may be familiar with Pete’s Produce Farm’s market located on Rt.
-926. Our farmer Bill, with the help from Food Bank volunteers will grow a variety of vegetables at this farm including:
+926. Our farmers Bill and Colin, with the help from hundreds of Food Bank volunteers will grow a variety of vegetables at this farm including sweet and hot peppers, kale, collards and broccoli.